skym97/Portfolio/README.md

 **Table of Contents**

-The works showcased below were created apart of my technical writing course with the University of Washington's Professional Continuning Education Program.
-The program went from January 2023 to August 2023.
+The works showcased below were created apart while taking the Professional Technical Writing course at the University of Washington's Professional Continuning Education Program.
+The program started on January 2023 and ended in August 2023.
 Upon completion a certificate was issued for "Professional Technical Writing".

 *[How-to Guide](https://github.com/skym97/Portfolio/blob/main/How%20to%20Guide.pdf)*